state anniversary license plate

 Minnesota Centennial 1849-1949

-The plate shown is half of a stunning pair of mint condition plates that a visitor to this site donated to my collection.
+The plate shown is half of a another stunning pair of mint condition plates, this one donated to my collection by a visitor to this site.
 Thank you, Twyla!
 The 1949 Minnesota plates were made from thin, unpainted aluminum.
 The waffle pattern made the plate sturdier, but the paint on the numbers didn't stick to it very well in actual use.
 These plates recognized the 100th anniversary of the establishment of Minnesota as a territory.
-This is another odd-sized plate, measuring 6 1/2 inches high, rather than the 6 inch height that's standard today.
+This is yet another odd-sized plate, measuring 6 1/2 inches high.

 Ohio 1803-1953